Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 ### Defining default settings while creating the clients

-The method `with_defaults` can be called on the clients, in order to define default input settings that will apply to all future service calls.
+You can define default chat completions or embeddings configurations while constructing the relevent client.
+These configuration will be applied to all all future service calls.

 For example, here we create a `ChatCompletionsClient` using API key authentication, and apply two settings, `temperature` and `max_tokens`: